Working with Convoy Scenarios

 You can manage zombies by using a Windows Management Instrumentation (WMI) script to query the instances with the "Suspended-NonResumable" state.
 In addition, the messaging engine writes an error message, "Completed with discarded messages", to the event log.

 Moreover, if you have a sequential convoy with a long-running transactional scope, and the scope has a time-out setting, some orchestration instances may end up in the "Suspended-NonResumable" state.
 You may also notice that the number of output messages plus the number of "Suspended-NonResumable" instances is less than the number of input messages.
 This behavior is by design.
 When a time-out exception happens, the code goes into the exception handler.
 BizTalk Server calls the exception handler to let it handle the exception, including handling the zombies.
 You can use a send port in the exception handler to send the zombies to a destination for further review and processing.

 Scenarios other than convoys can also generate zombies.
 For example, suppose that an orchestration instance is expecting one response message from a business process, and for some reason, it receives two matching subscription response messages.
 In this case, the second response message becomes a zombie.
 Another example is when you have a Listen shape with a Receive shape at one branch and a Delay shape at the other branch.
 If a message arrives at the same time that the time-out occurs, the message becomes a zombie.

-For more information about how to manage zombies, see Removing Suspended Service Instances in the UI guidance and Developers reference.
+For more information about how to manage zombies, see Removing Suspended Service Instances in the UI guidance and developers API namespace reference.